 Mises’ argument is not valid because one of its premises is false.
 There has never been any ban whatsoever by Marx or Engels about launching any scientific inquiry into the institutions and working of the socialist society of the post-capitalist future.
 This alleged ban is pure Mises’ invention.

 But two facts remain.
 First, Marx did not put forward – for good reasons, as we shall see in sections 4 and 8 – detailed proposals about post-capitalist socialism or communism (I am using these terms interchangeably), a form of society that did not yet exist, and which still does not exist.
 He was only willing to give sketchy outlines – and, again, rightly so, as we shall see – to what this society would be like.
 Second, there is no agreed solution to «the problem of how a socialistic society could function» among socialists and communists, including those who call themselves “Marxists” 4

 There is nowadays a way out of this difficulty.
-I will outline a criterion for analysing proposals for the kind of institutions a future socialist/communist society could have; a criterion that will enable us to retain only those proposals that prove capable of guiding not only the economy but also decision-making across all branches of government, in the traditional trifurcated sense of the term (executive, legislative, judicial).
+I will outline a criterion for analysing proposals for the kind of institutions a future socialist/communist/cooperative society 5 could have; a criterion that will enable us to retain only those proposals that prove capable of guiding not only the economy but also decision-making across all branches of government, in the traditional trifurcated sense of the term (executive, legislative, judicial).
 Let us call that criterion the beneficent principle (BP for short) just to anchor ideas.

 2.Statement of the problem

 How a socialist society could and should function?

 The first question to ask is the nature of the problem to be solved — I mean, the problem of how a socialist society could and should function.
 The question is twofold.
 Is it a scientific problem or a technological problem?
 Is it a direct problem or an inverse problem?

 — 3.1.
 Is it a scientific problem or a technological problem?